-The non - cash components of working capital decreased \$1.0 million in 2003 due primarily to a \$20.8 million increase in accounts payable, an operating reduction of \$4.6 million in inventory, and an increase of \$10.2 million in accrued liabilities partially offset by a \$28.8 million increase in accounts receivable due to higher sales levels.
+The non - cash components of working capital decreased \$11.6 million in 2003 due primarily to a \$20.8 million increase in accounts payable, an operating reduction of \$4.6 million in inventory, an increase of \$10.6 million in receivables sold, and an increase in accrued income taxes of \$18.0 million, partially offset by a \$28.8 million increase in accounts receivable due to higher sales levels and a decrease of \$7.7 million in accrued liabilities.

-The non-cash components of working capital decreased \$15.8 million in 2002 due primarily to a \$12.9 million decrease in inventory as inventory levels were reduced in response to lower sales levels.
+The non-cash components of working capital decreased \$4.8 million in 2002 due primarily to a \$12.9 million decrease in inventory as inventory levels were reduced in response to lower sales levels, a \$6.2 million increase in accrued income taxes and a \$3.7 million increase in accounts payable, partially offset by an \$11 million decrease in receivables sold and a \$6.5 million reduction in accrued liabilities.